Phoenixravier/Scala-Mungo/README.md

 ```
 A jar file called `Scala-Mungo-Prototype_2.13.jar` should have been generated in the `Scala-Mungo/Scala-Mungo-Prototype` directory.

-Add these lines to your build.sbt:
+Add these lines to your build.sbt of the project you want to use Papaya in:
 ```
 scalacOptions += "-Xplugin:/path/to/jar/file.jar"